Curve-Labs/backend-challenge/README.md

 - Merger of the aforementioned into the Curve Labs repository under an open-source license.

-Acceptance of the bounty will require the approval of Curve Labs’ Director, [Pat Rawson](https://github.com/papa-raw).
-A formal invoice will need to be issued to the Lab, with payment directions provided thereof.
 Please direct any questions relating to this challenge to contact@curvelabs.eu ➰

 ## Bonus